 WWB and WAM sponsor a 401(k) retirement plan for its eligible employees with benefits up to 3.5% of eligible compensation.
 Eligible employees receive a matching employer contribution up to 1.5% of eligible compensation.
-Total WWB and WAM retirement expense in 2018 was \$310,801.
+WWB also contributes to various international retirement plans for eligible employees.
+Total WWB and WAM retirement expense in 2019 and 2018 was \$291,398 and \$310,801, respectively.